OpenRoberta/openroberta-lab/Docker/_README.md

-# Operating Instructions for the Test and Prod Server using DOCKER container (2020-05-08)
+# Instructions to setup and run the test and prod server using DOCKER container (2020-06-08)

-This text describes the docker-related scripts, that are used to run OpenRoberta's prod and test servers.
+This text describes the docker-related scripts, that are used to setup a docker network, create docker images and run docker container of the OpenRoberta lab.
+Exactly these scripts are used to run OpenRoberta's prod and test servers.
 On every Linux-based machine it should be easy to run our setup.
-To create an instance of our docker installation, clone the openroberta-lab git and run `./ora.sh new-docker-setup BASEDIR_MUST_NOT_EXIST`.
+To create an instance of our docker installation, clone the openroberta-lab git and run `./ora.sh new-docker-setup <BASEDIR_MUST_NOT_EXIST>`.
 Follow the instructions from the script.
-From this point use the the administration script `BASEDIR/scripts/run.sh` (abbreviated as `RUN``).
+From this point use the the administration script `<BASEDIR>/scripts/run.sh` (abbreviated as `RUN`).
+Execute `RUN` without parameters to get a message explaining all commands available.
 You have to

-* clone the openroberta-lab repository into `BASEDIR/git`, update the server's `decl.sh appropriately` (set the repo, select the branch, ...)
+* clone the openroberta-lab repository into `<BASEDIR>/git`, update the server's `decl.sh appropriately` (set the repo, select the branch, ...)
 * create a new docker bridge network (`RUN gen-net`).
 The name is defined in the global `decl.sh`.
 * create the databases needed in directory `db`.
 Server names are test, dev, dev1...dev9 and must not exist.
 For each server one database with exactly the server's name is needed.
+  You can create empty databases by
+  * either calling `./ora.sh -dbParentdir <non-existing-directory-of-your-choice> create-empty-database` after a `mvn clean install -DskipTests`
-  You can create empty databases by calling `./ora.sh create-empty-database` and copy them to the desired location.
+  * or by using the already created empty database at `db/dbEmpty` and copy them to the desired location.
 Put the database names into the global `decl.sh`.
 * generate a database server image and start the database container (`RUN gen-dbc` and `RUN start-dbc`).
 Check the result with `docker ps`.
 Inspect the log file in `BASEDIR/db/dbAdmin/`
 * create the servers for which you prepared databases (see above) by calling `./ora.sh new-server-in-docker-setup BASEDIR SERVER`.
 For each server in `BASEDIR/server/SERVER` update the `decl.sh (set the repo, select the branch, ...).
 Note, that `test, dev, dev1...dev9` are the only names accepted as server names.
 * deploy the server ((`RUN deploy SERVER`).
 Check result with `docker ps`.
 Inspect the log file in `BASEDIR/server/SERVER/admin/logging/...`

 Looks more complicated as it is :-).
 Details of the file system structure used and the more functionality supported (database backup, alice checking, autorestart) are described later.
 I tried to make all scripts as robust as possible.
 Please send any problems, improvements, ideas to reinhard.budde at iais.fraunhofer.de